Pull Output stage configurations. April 2014.

 The current waves for each tube show us immediately what is going

 on with 2H in each tube and why there

 is virtually no 2H in the Output Vo.
 The test circuit could be

 driven well into class AB2 and give much more

-AB2 Po than the 16 Watts one can get with pure Class A1.
+AB2 Po than the 16 W one can get with pure Class A1.

 The Ek across each of the two R&C cathode bias networks begins

 to increase with any increase in Vo above

 tubes due to slight rectifying behaviour of each tube

 present.
 The 3H at output will then increase

 but Vo will have MUCH less distortion voltage present than the %

 all class AB operation.